federicomariamassari/udacity-sfend/projects/p3/p3-track-an-object-in-3d-space.md

 | `radius`   | 0.12          | Distance tolerance to query point for the neighborhood search.
 This value will be squared (L2-norm) [7]. |
 | `minSize`  | 15            | Minimum cluster size.
 Clusters smaller than this threshold will be discarded as outliers. |
 | `maxSize`  | 600           | Maximum cluster size.
 Clusters larger than this threshold will also be discarded. |

+A visual comparison of the two algorithms is given in Figure 3.

 <table>
   <tr>